Squier Super-Sonic: Fender Pawn Shop Series (2013—2014)

 Fender reintroduced the Super-Sonic in January 2013 as part of the Fender-branded Pawn Shop Series.
 The reissued Super-Sonic was manufactured at the Fender factory in Mexico and featured an alder body available in three new finishes (Apple Red Flake, Dark Gun Metal Flake, Sunfire Orange Flake), a C-shaped maple neck, a rosewood fretboard with a 9.5 inch radius, and medium-jumbo frets.
 The South Korean-made pickups on the Vista Series models were replaced with Fender Atomic humbuckers, and both canted.

 Squier Paranormal Series (2020—2021)

 The Super-Sonic was once again reintroduced to the Fender catalogue in June 2020 as part of the Squier Paranormal Series.
-The revived model was made in China and featured a poplar body available initially in two different finishes (2020 Graphite Metallic, Ice Blue Metallic) with a further two finishes added in (2021 Blue Sparkle, Shell Pink), a C-shaped maple neck, an Indian laurel fretboard with a 9.5 inch radius, and narrow-tall frets.
+The revived model was made in China at the Yako factory and featured a poplar body available initially in two different finishes (2020 Graphite Metallic, Ice Blue Metallic) with a further two finishes added in (2021 Blue Sparkle, Shell Pink), a C-shaped maple neck, an Indian laurel fretboard with a 9.5 inch radius, and narrow-tall frets.
 Similarly to the Pawn Shop Series version, the Paranormal Series Super-Sonic features Squier Atomic humbuckers with the bridge pickup canted.